M-Eljarroudi/incident-analysis-bi-project/README.md

 - Clos Hors Outil group demonstrated strong efficiency with average resolution around 51 minutes
 - SIAM Level 1 and Level 2 groups exceeded 97 minutes on average indicating more complex technical workload

-These findings guided recommendations for targeted support improvements, resource allocation, and equipment upgrades.
+These findings guided recommendations for better training or tooling for reporting workflows, resource allocation, equipment upgrades, improved preventive monitoring for payment hardware, and redistribution of support effort based on store type and peak workload periods.

 ---